-Finally, Plennid focuses on repurposing wood from urban trees that have been removed due to disease, storm damage, or city maintenance.
+Finally, Plennid focuses on repurposing wood from urban trees that have been removed due to disease, storm damage, or city maintenance in Rotterdam.
 Instead of allowing this wood to go to waste, they process and distribute it to third parties interested in using high-quality reclaimed urban wood, promoting a more sustainable approach to raw material sourcing.

-The collaboration among these three companies to produce construction panels facilitates the coordination of production processes, minimizes reliance on virgin wood resources, and reduces environmental impact.
-Circuleren plans to utilize wood recycled by HERSO from Plennid's reclaimed urban timber to manufacture building applications (in the concept of Wood-As-A-Service, whereby the applications that most of the time are temporary (eg. Pavillions for exhibitions, can be dismantled and wood can return back to HERSO warehouse to be reused for other applications, hence providing a more sustainable alternative to cross-laminated timber (CLT) panels.
-The sustainability benefits of this integrated alternative will be assessed in GRETA using LCA methodology.
-The environmental indicators of the proposed system will be compared to those of commercially available CLT to quantify its advantages.
-This partnership could serve as a CE model within the wood industry, showcasing how small enterprises can collaborate to achieve significant sustainability goals, improve profitability, and strengthen their market position.
-If GRETA demonstrates positive outcomes, this approach could be expanded to include additional companies, further promoting circular economy principles in the wood sector.
+The collaboration among these three companies facilitates the coordination of production processes, minimizes reliance on virgin wood resources, and reduces environmental impact.
+Circuleren plans to utilize wood recycled by HERSO from Plennid's reclaimed urban timber to manufacture building blocks, providing a more sustainable alternative to cross-laminated timber (CLT) panels.
+This partnership exemplifies a circular economy model within the wood industry, demonstrating how small enterprises can collectively achieve significant sustainability objectives, enhance profitability, and strengthen market positions.
+If successful, this approach could be expanded to include additional companies, further promoting circular economy principles in the wood sector.